-Read more information about these food- and water-borne diseases:
+Read more information about some Food- and water-borne diseases.

-Read more about preventing the spread of STIs (sexually transmissible infections) at Safer sex and condoms.
+For protection against sexually transmissible infections (STIs), you should always use a condom.
+Read more about preventing the spread of STIs at Safer sex and condoms.

-A list of resources and Your health topics are listed in the section Sexual and reproductive health.
+A list of resources and sexual health topics are listed in the section Sexual health section.